LIVESTREAMED: EC holds ‘Let the Citizens Know’ press briefing

 Click to read all about coronavirus →

-The Electoral Commission of Ghana will this morning at 10:00 am hold its third edition the “Let the Citizens Know” initiative to update concerned stakeholders and the general public on the ongoing new voters registration exercise.
+The Electoral Commission of Ghana has held its very first edition of “Let the Citizens Know” press conference to update concerned stakeholders and the general public on the ongoing new voters registration exercise.

-EC chairperson Jean Mensa and her executives are expected addressed various concerns and challenges that have plagued the registration exercise so far.
+EC chairperson Jean Mensa and her executives addressed various concerns and challenges that have plagued the registration exercise so far.

-Most of such concerns to addressed will be on the adherence to safety protocols, delays in registration in some centres, the adoption of the queue management system and several others.
+Most of such concerns bothered largely around the adherence to safety protocols, issues about doubling registering, the adoption of the queue management system and several others.

 Follow GhanaWeb’s live streaming below: